ridhwaans/homehost/README.md

 REACT_APP_TMDB_BASE = "https://www.imdb.com/title/"
 ```
 Create a `.env` file in the `server/` directory, if it does not exist
-In `.env`, set the media paths, and set a working API key for TMDb API and Spotify Web API
+In `.env`, set a working API key for TMDb API and Spotify Web API, set the media paths, and set tha base url of the homehost client
 ###### **`server/.env`**
 ```env
 MOVIES_PATH = '/path/to/movies/directory'